Addison Bail Bonds and Jail Release

 If you have a family member or friend in jail, call us.
 We’ll tell you what it takes to get them out.
 We’ve dealt with all the local jails.
 Sometimes people want fast.
 Sometimes they want cheap.
 We’ll tell you all your options and let you decide.

 The Traylor Law Firm can help arrange release.
-The Traylor Law Firm has been helping with criminal defense and Addison Bail Bonds for over 20 years.
+The Traylor Law Firm has been helping with criminal defense and Addison Bail Bonds and Jail Release for over 20 years.

 We provide Addison Bail Bonds for misdemeanors, felonies, DWI, possession, thefts, assaults, fraud, credit card abuse and more.
 Many times people are also held on warrants for unpaid tickets.
 The Traylor Law Firm can help with these,

-What is the quickest way to get somebody released on Addison holds or charges?
+What is the fastest way to get somebody released on Addison holds or charges?

-Well, for starters, Addison no longer has a jail.
-They now book their prisoners directly into the new Carrollton Jail.
-And the quickest way to bond someone out on an Addison arrest will often be to go to the Carrollton online portal or lobby kiosk.
-The Carrollton Jail is located at 2001 E. Jackson Rd, Carrollton, TX 75006.
+The first thing to know is that Addison no longer uses their jail.
+They now book directly into the new Carrollton Jail located at 2001 E. Jackson Rd, Carrollton, TX 75006.
+The fastest way to bond someone out on an Addison arrest will usually be to go to the Carrollton online portal or lobby kiosk.
 Be advised, you can’t pay everything this way, they have maximum amounts and they charge a fairly steep convenience fee.
 They currently accept misdemeanor bonds for Collin and Denton but all Dallas County bonds must still be paid at the Dallas County Bond Desk at Lew Sterrett.

-For city charges, the bonds or fines, if you don’t pay via the portal or kiosk, they can usually be paid either at the holding jail or at the agency who issued the warrants.
+City bonds or fines can usually be paid either at the holding jail or at the agency who issued the warrants.
 There are exceptions to the general rule.
-And please, except for paying through the Carrollton online portal, do not try to pay anywhere else online.
-Doing so often makes it impossible to have a release sent.
+And please, except for paying through the Carrollton online portal, do not try to pay these anywhere else online as it may be impossible to have a release sent.
 (A release is proof from the agency who has the warrant or charges which says they are satisfied and the hold has been released.
 Receipts for payment will not work.
 Only a teletyped release will cause the jail holding the inmate to release that particular hold).

 Note, the inmate may still have one or many other holds.
 Generally, a person cannot be released from custody until each hold has been cleared.